How to Apply

 You must apply for an FSA ID, made up of a username and password, to confirm your identity when accessing your financial aid information and electronically signing your Federal Student Aid documents.
 If you are a dependent student, your parents must apply for an FSA ID as well.
 The FSA ID replaces the Federal Student Aid PIN.
 Here is some more information about FSA ID.
 Select the link below once you're ready to create your own.

 You must submit a Free Application for Federal Student Aid (FAFSA) every year you wish to apply for financial aid.
 To ensure we receive your FAFSA information, include our school code #006753.

 The application process begins on October 1 and the priority deadline for ICC is March 1.
-Only applications completed by March 1 are considered for the FSEOG and FWS Grants.
+FAFSA applications completed by March 1 have priority consideration for the FSEOG and FWS Grants.

 Random selection for verification